getgrav/grav-learn/pages/09.webservers-hosting/03.paas/03.cloudways/docs.md

 [/prism]

 That’s it!
 Grav CMS is ready for your use on Cloudways PHP Hosting Platform.
 Head to your Application Staging URL and add /grav-admin at the end of the URL.

+## Maintenance & Updating Grav on Cloudways

+From time to time you may stumble across issues with Grav on Cloudways due to their unusual permissions structure.
+To reset your file permissions, login to your Cloudways account, navigate to your application, go to Application Settings and click on [Reset Permission](https://support.cloudways.com/using-the-reset-permissions-button-to-solve-permissions-denied-issues/).
+This may resolve any issues with File Permissions related to caching, loggin, updates or backups.